-Is the King Shepherd the king of German Shepherds?
+Is the King Shepherd the king of all German Shepherds?

 Large, slightly rugged, confident yet gentle, loyal and loving; these words are perfect to describe one of the most family-friendly dog breeds.